Lord Hunt of Kings Heath

 After 12 years with the trade association, he joined the Royal Institute of Public Health (RIPH) in October 2005 as Director of Finance and Administration.
 In 2008, he played a pivotal role in the merger of RIPH with the Royal Society of Health which formed the Royal Society for Public Health (RSPH).

 Parthy took up the role of Director of Finance and Corporate Resources for the merged organisation with overall responsibilities for Finance, IT, Facilities and HR functions.
 He also provides support to the CEO and the Council on governance matters and act as secretary to two sub committees.

 In his spare time, he enjoys DIY and is developing his skills on picture frame making.
 He is also an amateur photographer and testing his skills on landscape photography and at family events.

-As Director of External Affairs, Duncan has responsibility for all areas of external communications, including developing the organisation’s voice on public health issues.
+As Director of Communications, Duncan has responsibility for all areas of external communications, including developing the organisation’s voice on public health issues.

 Duncan has over ten years’ experience in campaigns, media relations and public affairs working mainly on health and wellbeing issues.

 He has been behind many of RSPH’s new policies including: campaigning for alcohol calorie labelling; creating outdoor smoking exclusion zones; Health on the High Street - a national campaign to make High Streets more health promoting; and most recently drug policy reform, and calls for the introduction of activity-equivalence calorie labelling for food and drink.

 Prior to joining RSPH, Duncan looked after parliamentary and stakeholder relations for the Care Quality Commission.
 As Head of External Affairs at the YMCA, Duncan set up the All Party Parliamentary Group on Body Image and was instrumental in the Campaign for Body Confidence, now the BeReal Campaign.